tarokuni/Works/README.md

-# Codes from past research works
+# Codes from past research works (physics)

 Codes I wrote for physics research
-- In retrospect, not well documented.
-Does not reflect my current level of coding.
+- The code is not self-explanatory, and is not documented as I would do today.
+Does not reflect my current level of coding practice.
-- Nonetheless placed here as a sample of research-oriented code with numerical aspects.
+- The code is placed here as a sample of research-oriented code with numerical aspects.